 (970) 350-9220; www.greeleygov.com

 Constitution or Nutmeg State is witnessing its heavy

 white composition weaken in recent years to three-quarters of the

 population.
-Connecticut's racial composition is
+Connecticut's racial composition is still

-and Welsh.
+Welsh.
 The state, together with its

 other southern New England neighbors, experienced a rapid diversification of